K-12 Geo FAQ's

 How do I volunteer?

 We are always in need of volunteers for our programming.
 If you are interested in volunteering, please contact our office @ 806-742-3667.
-Volunteers are required to complete background checks and a volunteer application prior to participation in any of our programs.
+Volunteers are required to complete a background check through Texas Tech University and a volunteer application prior to participation in any of our programs.